Angel Baby (1961 film): Plot

-Angel has become more and more popular, drawing huge crowds, including Hoke, who vows that he will not stand in line to see her.
+Angel has become increasingly popular, drawing huge crowds, including Hoke, who vows that he will not stand in line to see her.
 He and his friends spy Paul approaching the revival tent.

-At the front of the tent, there are so many people trying to get in, they are assigned numbers.
+At the front of the tent, because there are so many people trying to get in, they are assigned numbers.
 One man (with a lame leg and 13 children) is particularly bitter about this, yet manages to get in.

-Paul tells Angel he wants to marry her (and will be divorcing Sarah).
+Paul tells Angel that he wants to marry her (and will be divorcing Sarah).
 This invigorates Angel's preaching.
-Meanwhile, Paul confronts Sam who is drinking heavily in the parking lot, telling him he must confess.
+Meanwhile, Paul confronts Sam, who is drinking heavily in the parking lot, telling him that he must confess.

-Things are going well in the tent, until Sarah bursts in, shouts condemnation of Angel and claims the man in the wheelchair has been paid to fake a miracle.
+Things are going well in the tent until Sarah bursts in, shouts condemnation of Angel, and claims that the man in the wheelchair has been paid to fake a miracle.
 Hoke joins in the fray.
 The man in the wheelchair freaks out and leaves, which clearly demonstrates the falsehood, and a large fight ensues.
 As people flee, there is a particularly vivid shot of an upturned wheelchair wheel spinning as the crowd in the background runs around.
-The tent stars to fall.
-Sam tries to confess during the middle of the melee, but no one is really listening.
-Eventually the tent sinks down.
+The tent starts to fall.
+Sam tries to confess during the middle of the melee, but no one is listening.
+Eventually, the tent collapses.

 Hoke approaches Angel, who has become mute again.
-She continues past him as if she can't see or hear him.

-Paul emerges from the tent, after removing a large timber that has fallen on his wife.
+She continues past him as if she cannot see nor hear him.
+Paul emerges from the tent after removing a large timber that has fallen on his wife.

-Angel winds up at a small store, where a husband and wife recognize her and want her to heal their lame son.
-She turns out not to be mute after all; she tells them that she cannot heal the child.
-Paul shows up about the same time, and watches as she performs a final miracle; while her faith in herself is destroyed, other people still believe.
+Angel comes to a small store, where a husband and wife recognize her, and want her to heal their lame son.
+It seems she is not mute after all; she tells them that she cannot heal the child.
+Paul arrives, and watches as she performs a final miracle; while her faith in herself is destroyed, other people still believe.

-The song playing during the closing credits is sung by George Hamilton.